Binance: Canada

+European Union

+Under MiCA regulation, crypto-asset service providers (CASPs) in the EU became subject to a single authorisation regime.
+CASPs already operating under national law before 30 December 2024 may continue during a transitional period until 1 July 2026, or until MiCA authorisation is granted or refused, whichever comes first.
+In June 2026 Reuters reported that Binance's application for a MiCA licence in Greece was expected to be rejected, citing two people familiar with the matter.
+If confirmed, this could prevent Binance from continuing to offer crypto services across the EU after the MiCA transition period expires; Binance said it had met the regulatory requirements and had received no formal indication of rejection.

 Belgium

 On June 23, 2023, Belgium's Financial Services and Markets Authority ordered Binance to “cease, with immediate effect, offering or providing any and all” virtual currency services in the country.
 The regulator said Binance had been offering such services “from countries that are not members of the European Economic Area.”